bm-zi/expense-profiler/README.md

 # Expense Profiler
 This app is supposed to analize and report the data extracted from user expense/income.
-The idea for this application is taken from two other applications, which hey have been consolidated together.
+The idea for this application is taken from two other apps, which they have been consolidated in one app and enhanced with new features.

-- Here are the references to other two apps:
+- Here are the references to other two apps used in this project:
 <https://github.com/AdamJedrychowski/Recipt-Scanner.git>
 <https://github.com/ajo01/SaveSavvy.git>